volkswagner/erpnext-shipping/README.md

 A Shipping Integration for ERPNext with various platforms.
 Platforms integrated in this app are:

 - [LetMeShip](https://www.letmeship.com/en/)
+- [SendCloud](https://www.sendcloud.com/home-new/)

-    > [!NOTE]
+> [!TIP]
 > Please make sure to get your API access enabled first, by contacting the LetMeShip support.

-- [SendCloud](https://www.sendcloud.com/home-new/)

 ## Features
 - Creation of shipment to a carrier service (e.g. FedEx, UPS) via LetMeShip and SendCloud.